lolmaus/lolma.us/public/content/posts/route-model-hook-rsvp-hash-en.md

 ## Why is it considered a bad practice?

-I've never thought it's a bad thing to do, so let's see what a smarter Ember dev thinks.
+I've never thought it's a bad thing in the first place, so let's see what a smarter Ember dev thinks.

-Sam Selikoff, the heroic author of [Mirage](http://www.ember-cli-mirage.com/), supports in [his blog post](https://medium.com/@sam.selikoff/because-returning-a-single-domain-object-from-the-route-is-the-ember-pattern-the-very-name-of-the-94c4abf4ad58#.b6gzydbvt) the idea of never returning a hash from the `model` hook.
+Sam Selikoff, the heroic author of [Mirage](http://www.ember-cli-mirage.com/), in [his blog post](https://medium.com/@sam.selikoff/because-returning-a-single-domain-object-from-the-route-is-the-ember-pattern-the-very-name-of-the-94c4abf4ad58#.b6gzydbvt) supports the idea of never returning a hash from the `model` hook.

 Though I definitely follow Sam's example on Ember patterns, I dare to disagree with this particular case.

 Here are some of his points summarized by me.
 Make sure to read the original post!

 *   The hook's name, `model`, implies that a single entity should be returned from it.
 *   A necessity to return more than one entity is an indication of bad [ERM](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model) design.
 *   If you need to return several different models, you should refactor by introducing a junction model with relationships that represent a combination of the models you need, and return that junction model from the route.
 *   If the models are so independent that it's inappropriate to unite them under a single entity, you shouldn't load all of them in the route.
-Instead, load the most important one from the route and load the rest from the controller after the initial render.
+Instead, load the most important one from the route and load the rest from the controller/components after the initial render.
 *   In Rails, controllers should instantiate only one object.

 Let's see.

-> In Rails, controllers should instantiate only one object.

-Rails isn't really something one should Compare Ember with.
-Though both are considered MVC frameworks, their architecture is very different.
-Rails doesn't have a "Route" class at all, and for a specific REST call it always calls exactly one controller, even if the URL represents a nested resource.
-In Ember, Routes are entities that a responsible for data loading and are called in a chain.

 > The hook's name, `model`, implies that a single entity should be returned from the hook.